MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer.md

 - Files in channels – Documents library
 - Wiki pages – Teams Wiki Data library

-If the site has one or more subsites nested underneath it, the off-boarding process will need to be repeated for each subsite.
+If the site has one or more subsites, the off-boarding process will need to be repeated for each subsite.
 If the team contains private channels, there's a separate SharePoint site for each channel.

-it's important when removing files from a group or team to consider that they may be shared with users who aren't members of the group or team (whether internal or external to the organization), and as such it may be worthwhile communicating the impending change to them.
+It's important when removing files from a group or team to consider that they may be shared with users who aren't members of the group or team.
+You may want to communicate the impending change to them.

 **Download files**